calvarez0/smiles-dgm/README.md

 ## Acknowledgments

-This implementation builds upon ideas from the open-ended evolution community, particularly the work of Kenneth Stanley, Joel Lehman, Sakana AI and the broader artificial life research community.
+This implementation builds upon ideas from the open-ended evolution community, particularly the work of Kenneth Stanley, Joel Lehman, and the broader artificial life research community.
 The molecular evaluation components leverage the excellent RDKit library and the chemical informatics community's contributions.